t0muxx/t0muxx.github.io/content/posts/WU-Sthack_2021_Reverse_Miteenpullover\/index.md

 - it should have create a static library file in `\minhook\Release\minhook.x64.lib`
 - I copy it over inside the directory where my dll sources are.
 - I Copy also `.\minhook\include\MinHook.h`
-- Now i can use `minhook` in my dll
+- Now I can use `minhook` in my dll

 ### Dll injector :